phenidone/xover-psu/README.md

 ### Regulator Caps

-Regulator output capacitors should preferably be tantalum, or aluminium electrolytic.
+Regulator output capacitors should preferably be tantalum or aluminium electrolytic.
 You can use either C6/C14 (SMD) or C7/C15 (through hole) footprints.
 Make sure the capacitors are rated for notably more than the output voltage, e.g. 25V.